jasonpatrickellykrause/istio-training/labs/2-observability.md

 service/zipkin created
 ```

-We can open the Zipkin dashboard by running `istioctl dashboard zipkin`.
+We can open the Zipkin dashboard by running `getistio istioctl dashboard zipkin`.
 From the UI we can select the criteria for the trace lookups.
+Before we do that, make sure you make a couple of requests to the Nginx server so there are some traces we can look at.

 Click the button and select `serviceName` and then `my-nginx.default` service from the dropdown and click the search button (or press Enter) to search the traces.

 ![Zipkin Dashboard](./img/2-zipkin-dashboard.png)

 We can click on individual traces to dig deeper into the different spans.
 The detailed view will show us the duration of calls between the services, as well as the request details, such as method, protocol, status code, and similar.

+The figure below shows traces for the web frontend and customers application we'll use in later labs.

+![Zipkin trace details](./img/2-zipkin-trace-details.png)

 Since we only have 1 service running (Nginx), you won't see a lot of details.
 Later on, we will return to Zipkin and explore the traces in more details.

-![Zipkin trace details](./img/2-zipkin-trace-details.png)

 ## Mesh Observability with Kiali